idawettergren/GenomeAnalysis/README.md

 ### Annotation
 Braker was used annotate the assembly, however the script didn't work and there was no output because both the gtf hints and gff were empty.
 Because of this I downloaded the full gff file from NCBI and extracted scaffold 10 (NW_019167827.1) using the function GFF_split_into_scaffolds from the PopGenome package in R.

+For eggNOG-mapper other students had trouble with the online version so I used the command line version instead.